eelx001/alx-higher_level_programming/0x08-python-more_classes/README.md

   * if `width` or `height` is equal to 0, return an empty string

 ## 4-rectangle.py
-A class Rectangle that defines a rectangle by:
+A class Rectangle that defines a rectangle by: (based on `3-rectangle.py`)
 * Private instance attribute: `width`: * property `def width(self):` to retrieve it * property setter `def width(self, value):` to set it: - `width` must be an integer, otherwise a `TypeError` exception with the message `width must be an integer` is raised. - if width is less than 0, a ValueError exception with the message width must be >= 0 is raised.
 * Private instance attribute: `height`: * property `def height(self):` to retrieve it * property setter `def height(self, value): to set it:` - `height` must be an integer, otherwise a `TypeError` exception with the message `height must be an integer` is raised. - if `height` is less than 0, a `ValueError` exception with the message `height must be >= 0` is raised.
 * Instantiation with optional width and height: `def __init__(self, width=0, height=0):`